cortexlabs/cortex/docs/pipelines/deployment.md

 # Deployment

-The deployment resource is used to group a set of resources that can be deployed as a singular unit.
+The deployment resource is used to group a set of resources that can be deployed as a single unit.
 It must be defined in every Cortex directory in a top-level `cortex.yaml` file.

 ## Config